-Protected Person: An Athlete or other natural Person who at the time of the antidoping rule violation: (i) has not reached the age of sixteen (16) years; (ii) has not reached the age of eighteen (18) years and is not included in any Registered Testing Pool and has never competed in any International Event in an open category; or (iii) for reasons other than age, has been determined to lack legal capacity under applicable national legislation.
+Protected Person: An Athlete or other natural Person who at the time of the anti-doping rule violation: (i) has not reached the age of sixteen (16) years; (ii) has not reached the age of eighteen (18) years and is not included in any Registered Testing Pool and has never competed in any International Event in an open category; or (iii) for reasons other than age, has been determined to lack legal capacity under applicable national legislation.

-[Comment to Protected Person: Not every Minor is a Protected Person.
+[Comment to Protected Persons: The Code treats Protected Persons differently than other Athletes or Persons in certain circumstances based on the understanding that, below a certain age or intellectual capacity, Person: Not every Minor is a Protected Person.
 The Code differentiates between different groups of Minors based on two criteria: (i) age and (ii) level of sporting performance.
 Below the age of 16, Minors always qualify as Protected Persons.
 It is assumed that they are unable, in principle, to control their behavior in the same way as adults and therefore need to be given special treatment.
 Where Minors are over 16 (but below 18) years of age, they are assumed to have a higher level of understanding and, depending on their sporting level, better access to anti- doping Education.
 This justifies treating the age group between 16-18 differently from the age group below 16.
 The term "open category" is meant to exclude competition that is limited to junior or age group categories.